Paper making (commercial handmade)

 Issues affecting the viability of the craft

-- Loss of skills: The difference between a hand-made and a machine-made product is perfection.
-But the measure of craftsmanship is how little variation there is within the imperfection.
+- Loss of skills: Hand made papermaking is an inherently variable process, but the measure of craftsmanship is how little variation there is between each making.
 In a commercial setting/batch-production setting there is very little variation, which takes an enormous level of skill that comes from practice and repeat-making on a larger scale.
 Furthermore, the treatment of the fibres is all-important in papermaking, but this is a skill that a lot of studio makers do not have because they haven’t been trained in it.

 - Contraction of the mainstream industry: In the mainstream papermaking industry, people were promoted through the mill and learned from the poeple they were working under and progressed.
 They were also offered training, e.g. City and Guilds, HNC, HND, and a degree in paper science.
 However, that infrastructure was dismantled about 25 years ago because the industry couldn’t support/afford it.
 As the mainstream industry has matured, fewer people are employed, so the pool of talent in the industry is much smaller and many technicians increasingly come from abroad.
 This also means there are fewer people with the skills who may wish to set up in a more handmade setting.